-Open a telnet connection from a workstation on your network.
+To start a CLI session, you need to open a Telnet connection from a workstation on your network.

-You initiate a telnet connection by issuing the following command from an IP host that supports telnet, for example, a personal computer running a telnet application such as NCSA Telnet.
+You initiate a Telnet connection by issuing the following command from an IP host that supports Telnet, for example, a personal computer running a Telnet application such as NCSA Telnet.

-You must know the IP address of the ARRIS® Gateway before you can make a telnet connection to it.
-By default, your ARRIS® Gateway uses 192.168.7.254 as the IP address for its LAN interface.
-You can use a Web browser to configure the ARRIS® Gateway IP address.
+You must know the IP address of the NVG599 device before you can make a Telnet connection to it.
+By default, your NVG599 uses 192.168.1.254 as the IP address for its LAN interface.
+You can use a Web browser to configure the NVG599 IP address.